floviken/mkdocs/docs/gentoo/installation/04-Preparing the disks.md

 As a general rule, the swap space size is recommended to be twice the internal memory (RAM).
 For systems with multiple hard disks, it is wise to create one swap partition on each disk so that they can be utilized for parallel read/write operations.
 The faster a disk can swap, the faster the system will run when data in swap space must be accessed.
 When choosing between rotational and solid state disks, it is better for performance to put swap on the SSD.
 Also, swap files can be used as an alternative to swap partitions; this is mostly interesting for systems with very limited disk space.

-What is the EFI System Partition (ESP)?
+### What is the EFI System Partition (ESP)?

 When installing Gentoo on a system that uses UEFI to boot the operating system (instead of BIOS), then it is important that an EFI System Partition (ESP) is created.
-The instructions below contain the necessary pointers to correctly handle this operation.
-The EFI system partition is not required when booting in BIOS/Legacy mode.
+The instructions below contain the necessary pointers to correctly handle this operation. **The EFI system partition is not required when booting in BIOS/Legacy mode**.

 The ESP must be a FAT variant (sometimes shown as vfat on Linux systems).
-The official UEFI specification denotes FAT12, 16, or 32 filesystems will be recognized by the UEFI firmware, although FAT32 is recommended for the ESP.
+The official [UEFI specification](http://www.uefi.org/sites/default/files/resources/UEFI%202_5.pdf) denotes FAT12, 16, or 32 filesystems will be recognized by the UEFI firmware, although FAT32 is recommended for the ESP.
 After partitioning, format the ESP accordingly:

-root #mkfs.fat -F 32 /dev/sda1
+`root #mkfs.fat -F 32 /dev/sda1`

+!!!
 Important

 If the ESP is not formatted with a FAT variant, the system's UEFI firmware will not find the bootloader (or Linux kernel) and will most likely be unable to boot the system!

 What is the BIOS boot partition?
-A BIOS boot partition is only needed when combining a GPT partition layout with GRUB2 in BIOS/Legacy boot mode.
-It is not required when booting in EFI/UEFI mode, and also not required when using a MBR table.
+A BIOS boot partition is only needed when combining a GPT partition layout with GRUB2 in BIOS/Legacy boot mode. **It is not required when booting in EFI/UEFI mode, and also not required when using a MBR table**.
 It is a very small (1 to 2 MB) partition in which boot loaders like GRUB2 can put additional data that doesn't fit in the allocated storage.
 It will not be used in this guide.

-Partitioning the disk with GPT for UEFI
+### Partitioning the disk with GPT for UEFI

 The following parts explain how to create the example partition layout for a GPT / UEFI boot installation using fdisk.
 The example partition layout was mentioned earlier:

 Partition	Description